Dental Fillings: Complete Guide

 What to Expect During a Cavity Filling Procedure

 The average time for one filling can range between 30-45 minutes, but additional teeth or cavities in between can take longer depending on size and clinician experience.
-The steps in the filling procedure generally follow this pattern:
+The steps in the filling procedure for the most common filling type (composite resin) as well as pictures of each step in a filling are included below:

 During the Procedure